aleronal/LaravelBnb/README.md

 # Airbnb Project
 > This is a sample Airbnb-like project built with the Laravel framework.
 It includes features such as:

--Property listings
+- Property listings
--Booking system
+- Booking system
--User accounts
+- User accounts
--Reviews and ratings
+- Reviews and ratings
--Admin panel for managing properties and bookings
+- Admin panel for managing properties and bookings

 ## Getting started